wrode/Blog/_posts/2016-05-29-Blockchain.md

 1. The document has a set of rules which need to be followed in order to make an update to the agreed upon state.
 2. If an update is made to one of the enchanted documents in accordance to the rules, this update will magically be applied to all the other enchanted documents.

 These magic properties ensure that all the Peeps have an identical and up-to-date copy of the agreement.
-There is no central authority which owns the definitive agreed upon state, all the Peeps have their own copy.
+There is no central authority which owns the definitive agreed upon state, all the Peeps have their own a copy of this state.
 This is why Blockchains are refered to as decentralized, there is no central controller of the truth.

 <!--illustration showing documents being updated based on one enchanted document being updated